 Believe me, I feel your pain.
-It seems like only yesterday that Apple introduced its generation of flat-panel iMac G4 models.
+It seems like only vesterday that Apple introduced its generation of flat-panel iMac G4 models.
 (You know, the ones that look like a milky-white, half-basketball at the base.)
+Then came the first generation of "picture frame" iMacs, sporting the G5 processor.
 The crew at Cupertino tends to update their product line pretty often, so if you have an older flat-panel iMac, you might be feeling like an Edsel owner on his way to catch Vertigo at the drive-in.

-Ah, but friend, there's good news on your horizon: Those first-generation flat-panel iMacs are still powerful personal platforms for productivity programs and peripherals!
+Ah, but friend, there's good news on your horizon: Those first-generation flat-panel iMacs and iMac G5 models are still powerful personal platforms for productivity programs and peripherals!
 Don't give up on your iMac yet (unless you just plain want to upgrade).
-You still have a great LCD screen of the same quality, a reasonably fast processor, virtually all the same ports and options, and that spiffy chrome-plated gooseneck to boot.
+You still have a great LCD screen of the same quality, a reasonably fast processor, virtually all the same ports and options, and that spiffy chrome-plated aooseneck to boot.